-Transverse myelitis can also be a warning sign of multiple sclerosis, but this is a rare occurrence.
-Since some people with transverse myelitis have autoimmune diseases such as lupus, some doctors believe that transerve myelitis may also be an autoimmune disease.
+Transverse myelitis can also be a warning sign of multiple sclerosis, but this is rare.
+Since some people with transverse myelitis have autoimmune diseases such as lupus, some doctors believe that transverse myelitis may also be an autoimmune disease.
 Finally, some cancers can trigger an immune response that leads to transverse myelitis.

-The physical symptoms of transverse myelitis can develop over several hours or days, or over a longer period of one to two weeks.
+The symptoms of transverse myelitis can develop over several hours or days, or over a longer period of 1 to 2 weeks.
 These are possible symptoms:

-The location on the body of these symptoms depends on what part of the spinal cord is inflamed.
+Where in the body these symptoms occur depends on what part of the spinal cord is inflamed.
 People with inflammation in the neck typically feel symptoms from the neck down, while inflammation in the middle of the spine can cause symptoms from the waist down.

-If you suspect that you have transverse myelitis, your doctor will likely review your medical history and perform a complete physical examination.
-Because transverse myelitis can be caused by a number of treatable conditions, your doctor may want to test for some of those diseases.
-One diagnostic test you might need is a CT or MRI scan.
+If you suspect that you have transverse myelitis, your healthcare provider will likely review your medical history and do a complete physical exam.
+Because transverse myelitis can be caused by a number of treatable conditions, your provider may want to test for some of those diseases.
+One test you might need is a CT or MRI scan.

 Another common test is myelography, a procedure in which a needle is used to inject a special dye into your spinal area.
 A technician will then use a real time X-ray called fluoroscopy to get pictures of your spinal cord.

-If all potential underlying causes of transverse myelitis have been ruled out, your condition may be considered idiopathic, which means that there is no known cause for it.
+If all potential underlying causes of transverse myelitis have been ruled out, it is called idiopathic.

-Some people who get transverse myelitis are left with permanent physical disabilities, such as muscle stiffness, loss of bowel or bladder function, muscle weakness, and even paralysis.
-If you have any of these impairments, physical therapy may be prescribed.
-In this treatment, specialists will work with you to increase your strength, improve your coordination, and help you gain more control over bladder and bowel functions.
+Some people who get transverse myelitis are left with permanent physical disabilities, such as muscle stiffness, loss of bowel or bladder function, muscle weakness, or even paralysis.
+If you have any of these impairments, physical therapy will likely be a very important part of your treatment.
+In this treatment, specialists will work with you to maintain or increase your strength, improve your coordination, and help you gain more control over bladder and bowel functions.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.